awsdocs/amazon-ec2-user-guide/doc_source/memory-optimized-instances.md

 + Big\-data processing engines such as Apache Spark or Presto\.
 + High\-performance computing \(HPC\) applications\.

+For more information, see [Amazon EC2 X1 Instances](https://aws.amazon.com/ec2/instance-types/x1)\.

 **X1e Instances**

 These instances are well suited for the following applications: